-Reasons Why You Should Consider Career In Logistics
+Reasons Why You Should Consider a Career In Logistics

-Logistics is very important for any company as, without its proper execution, the company would cease to function and there would chaos all over the organization.
-Just imagine a situation if a production department does not receive raw materials on time, how will it start its manufacturing process.
+Logistics is very important for any company as, without proper execution, the company would cease to function, and there would be chaos all over the organization.
+Just imagine a situation where a production department does not receive raw materials on time; how will it start its manufacturing process?
 A logistics manager looks after all the operations.
-In-house logistics process then works with outbound logistics management for products and services to get distributed.
+The in-house logistics process then works with outbound logistics management for products and services to get distributed.

 Here are some of the reasons why you should consider a career in Logistics:

-As the world economy is getting closer, multinational companies and corporate giants are looking forward to the Logistics for new opportunities.
-As per the estimates of US Department of Labor, the jobs in Logistics would continue to grow by 25.5 percent from 2010 to 2020.
-In this field then at least 27,800 jobs more are expected to be generated.
+As the world economy gets closer, multinational companies and corporate giants look forward to Logistics for new opportunities.
+As per the US Department of Labor estimates, logistics jobs would continue to grow by 25.5 percent from 2010 to 2020.
+In this field than at least 27,800 jobs are expected to be generated.

-Approximate salary of a Logistician is around 53,000 dollars while the annual earning is around 74,000 dollars.
-The salary distributed among the lower rung was estimated to be $43,500 in 2010, but the topmost ten had been earning more than $108,000 every year and this salary will sure be going to be doubled.
-The topmost market for Logistician in the United States is Bellingham, W.A.
+The approximate salary of a Logistician is around 53,000 dollars, while the annual earning is about 74,000 dollars.
+The salary distributed among the lower rung was estimated to be $43,500 in 2010, but the top ten had been earning more than $108,000 yearly, which will indeed be doubled.
+The leading market for Logistician in the United States is Bellingham, W.A.

-It is a general assumption that Career in logistics needs an advanced degree but it also depends on which logistics field you are interested.
-Naturally, you need a Bachelors degree if you want the job at senior level but there are also jobs as truck drivers, warehouse workers, and forklift operators.
-They all make the part of the Logistics team requiring Logistics executive.
-There is always a scope of growth in Logistics and opportunities for advancement are also many, besides the department provides training programs for the aspiring candidates, and promotions are also quite common.
-Hard workers and innovative persons can reach higher hierarchy level quickly and positively.
+It is a general assumption that a Career in logistics needs an advanced degree, but it also depends on which logistics field you are interested in.
+Naturally, you need a Bachelors’s degree if you want the job at the senior level, but there are also jobs such as truck drivers, warehouse workers, and forklift operators.
+They all make part of the Logistics team requiring Logistics executives.
+There is always a scope for growth in Logistics, and opportunities for advancement are also many.
+Besides, the department provides training programs for aspiring candidates, and promotions are common.
+Hard workers and innovative persons can reach a higher hierarchy level quickly and positively.

-Many people enter in Logistics after serving armed forces, where Logistics plays a most critical role and is very sensitive too.
-The four years of experience they get in an army is enough for gaining the position as a mid-level logistics in any organization or manufacturing unit.
+Many people enter Logistics after serving armed forces, where Logistics plays a critical and sensitive role.
+The four years of experience they get in the army is enough to gain the position as a mid-level logistics in any organization or manufacturing unit.

-There is no geographic limitation to Start Career in Logistics
+5. There is no geographic limitation to starting Career in Logistics

 Logistics is not confined to any particular geographic area or a specific industry.
-You can begin Career in Logistics from anywhere or in any part of the world and in any industry or a company.
-Nearly all companies or organizations require Logistics worker and a few industries like the army, oil industry, and coal industry are the hubs of Logistics.
+You can begin a Career in Logistics from anywhere or any part of the world and any industry or company.
+Nearly all companies or organizations require Logistics workers, and a few industries like the army, the oil industry, and the coal industry are the hubs of Logistics.

-People who are already working in this field know how much interesting is this occupation?
-Every day they have the new task ahead and a new challenge in front of them.
-And they are doing a multitude tasks.
-They have to show responsibility, diligence, intelligence, shrewdness and make proper strategies and plan.
-After all, they have to keep, transport and deliver each and every item securely and that too as scheduled.
-Their tasks become difficult when it involves transportation and delivery on higher altitudes where roads are rough and risky, and when goods have to be carried across oceans, through forests and even in war zones.
-There are a lot of risks and stake involved in this occupation.
-Only a most experienced and skilled person can achieve this fete.
+People already working in this field know how fascinating this occupation is.
+Every day they have a new task ahead and a new challenge in front of them.
+And they are doing a multitude of tasks.
+They must show responsibility, diligence, intelligence, and cunning and make proper strategies and plans.
+After all, they have to keep, transport, and deliver every item securely, and that too as scheduled.
+Their tasks become complicated when transporting and delivering at higher altitudes where roads are rough and risky, and when goods must be carried across oceans, through forests, and even in war zones.
+There are a lot of risks and stakes involved in this occupation.
+Only the most experienced and skilled person can achieve this feat.

-A career in Logistics for women are also doubling
+7. A career in Logistics for women is also doubling

-A career in Logistics was traditionally held by men and in many nations still, men are dominating in this area.
-But slowly the situation is changing as now women are also holding top positions in logistics and are doing their job perfectly well.
+Men traditionally held a career in Logistics, and in many nations still, men dominate in this area.
+But slowly, the situation is changing as women now hold top logistics positions and do their job perfectly well.

-Logistics can also become a first step for entering in International Business
+8. Logistics can also become a first step for entering an International Business

-People who have started their career in logistics can also gain quick experience in doing international business, and develop new skills.
-This business gives you much exposure to meet people across the lands and even learn their language and culture.
+People who have started their careers in logistics can also gain quick experience in doing international business and develop new skills.
+This business gives you much exposure to meet people across the land and even learn their language and culture.
 You can also learn many tits and bits of doing business overseas.
-Besides you might also get an opportunity to temporarily relocate overseas lands.
+Besides, you might also get an opportunity to relocate overseas lands temporarily.

 Logistic managers consider their co-workers as their teammates and consider them as their biggest asset.
 People working in it feel a sense of pride in what they do and achieve.

-The educational requirement depends on the industry for which a manager is required and respective needs of the company.
-It is seen that at least bachelor’s degree is needed to apply for a position.
-The CSCMP recommends having an internship and work experience along with it business skills and know-how of supply management as a necessary requirement.
-The industry also demands candidate having an experience or knowledge of specific industry for which he is applying.
+The educational requirement depends on the industry for which a manager is required and the company’s individual needs.
+It is seen that at least a bachelor’s degree is needed to apply for a position.
+The CSCMP recommends having an internship, work experience, business skills, and supply management know-how as a requirement.
+The industry also demands a candidate to have experience or knowledge of the specific sector for which he is applying.

-A bachelor degree in Logistics, supply chain management, business administration is a field that can prepare graduates to build their career in logistics management.
-In the course, students are taught mthe ain concepts, processes and strategies of the supply chain management including key aspects in business management.
+A bachelor’s degree in Logistics, supply chain management, or business administration is a field that can prepare graduates to build their careers in logistics management.
+In the course, students are taught the main concepts, processes, and strategies of supply chain management, including critical aspects of business management.
 The degree program also includes

-A custom service position which is at the lowest hierarchy level needs an associate degree with many jobs needed a bachelor degree.
-Many employers also necessitate having a master degree.
+A customer service position at the lowest hierarchy level needs an associate degree, with many jobs requiring a bachelor’s degree.
+Many employers also necessitate having a master’s degree.
 Students are made to go through lessons in administration, finance, marketing, international business, statistics, and conflict resolution.
 Programs also offer many internship options to get first-hand experience.
 Students need to gain expertise in

 - Supply chain analysis,